COMPREHENSIVE GUIDE

 How To Do Your Own Driveway Repair: A Step-By-Step Guide

-With a few simple steps and asphalt repair products, you can bring your blacktop back into shape, and, more importantly, prevent further damage.
-Begin by checking the weather – ideally you'll have two sunny days in a row, and temperatures not dipping below 50°F. Once you've picked your day, pick out an old outfit (crack filler and sealer permanently stain clothing and shoes.)
+With a few simple steps and asphalt driveway repair products, you can bring your blacktop back into shape and, more importantly, prevent further damage.
+Begin by checking the weather.
+Ideally you will have two sunny days in a row and temperatures that do not dip below 50°F. Once you have picked your day, pick out an old outfit.
+Crack filler and sealer permanently stain clothing and shoes.

-There are four steps to repairing your driveway.
+There are four steps to repairing driveway surfaces correctly.

 Step #1: Clean the Surface

 • Sweep or pressure wash to remove all grit and debris.
 A wire brush is also a great tool for removing debris.
-If you do pressure-wash, make sure to allow time for your driveway to dry before crackfilling.
+If you pressure wash, make sure to allow time for your driveway to dry before crack filling.

 • Clear all weeds, sand and loose gravel from the edges and any cracks or holes.
-If you don't kill the weeds in cracks, they'll sprout up again.
-Use vinegar to kill weeds effectively and in an eco-friendly way.
+If you do not kill the weeds in cracks, they will sprout up again.
+Use vinegar to kill weeds effectively in an eco friendly way.

 • Remove all fuel stains from your blacktop with a degreaser.
-Sealer won't sit well on top of oil or gas.
+Sealer will not sit well on top of oil or gas, so treating stains is a key part of repairing driveway surfaces that have had vehicle leaks.

 Step #2: Fill Cracks and Potholes

-Do not skip this step!
+Do not skip this step.
 Asphalt sealcoat can repel the elements, but it needs to be applied on a sound surface, and that means filling in cracks and holes.
-It's a simple process.
+It is a simple process and a big part of any asphalt driveway repair plan.

 Crack Repair Materials: